daler/dotfiles/docs/vim.rst

       - Render the current RMarkdown file to HTML using `knitr::render()`.
         Assumes you have knitr installed and you're running R in a neoterm buffer
+    * - :kbd:`,te`
+      - normal
+      - Open neoterm terminal to the right, and immediately activate the conda environment in the `./env` directory
+    * - :kbd:`,t1e`
+      - normal
+      - Same as above, but 1 dir above in  `../env`
+    * - :kbd:`,t2e`
+      - normal
+      - Same as above, but 2 dir above in  `../../env`
+    * - :kbd:`,t3e`
+      - normal
+      - Same as above, but 3 dir above in  `../../../env`